MileHacker Logo

 • Bicycle Sharing: Widely available (e.g., Meituan Bike, Hellobike).
 Download the app, register with of Chinese origin phone number, and link WeChat Pay/Alipay.
 A great way to explore for short distances.

-• Specialty Vehicle Options: Zhumadian does not feature specific specialty vehicles like tuk-tuks or jeepneys.
+• Specialty Vehicle Options: Zhumadian does not feature specific specialty vehicles similar to tuk-tuks or jeepneys.

 • Driving Laws: Traffic drives on the right.
 Chinese the rules of the road apply.
-Main roads are generally good; parking is often paid in designated areas.
+Main roads are generally good; parking is often paid in marked areas.

 Bicycle Sharing - A Great Option